GuidoElli/OvertoneExplorer/README.md

 ## Amplitude Editor

 In this section you can change the amplitude of multiple tracks at the same time, adding or subtracting a specific amount.
 You can choose the tracks you want to edit by using the edit buttons above the visualizer (the same as for playback).
 You can give a shape to the tracks, choosing between:
-- **FLAT**: all tracks with the same amount
+- **Flat**: all tracks with the same amount
-- **TRIANGLE**: a sort of bandpass filter.
+- **Triangle**: a sort of bandpass filter.
 Use the *Center* and *Width* knobs to control the triangle's position and shape
-- **CURVE**: same as triangle, but with a gaussian shape
+- **Curve**: same as triangle, but with a gaussian shape

-Under the shape section you can visualize what is happening in an intuitive way.
+In the graph you can visualize the amplitude amount for every track.
+The blue lines that appear in the visualizer resemble these amounts.

 <br>